Custom Packaging

 The startup founder whose prototype kit I had seen in Austin stuck with me; the packaging doubled as a user guide with numbered tabs printed on green Pantone 355C ink at a 175-line screen on 350gsm C1S artboard, a layout aligned so precisely with the cable bundles that a first-time buyer could deploy a sensor network while reading nothing but the artwork, and that artwork was turned around in three days by the East 6th Street print shop that also handles our rush runs.

-That level of detail keeps me writing after 12 years of interviewing plants from Guadalajara to Cleveland; every mention of branded packaging now comes with a calculator showing damage rates (2.3 percent versus 7.1 percent during the recent Guadalajara audit), thermal load numbers (a 48-Hz heat cycle tolerance), and customer perception scores before we even talk about the box suppliers.
+That level of detail keeps me writing after 12 years of interviewing plants from Guadalajara to Cleveland; every mention of branded packaging now comes with a calculator showing damage rates (2.3 percent versus 7.1 percent during the recent Guadalajara audit), thermal load numbers (a 48-Hz heat cycle tolerance), and customer perception scores before we even talk about the box suppliers, whether they’re in Guangzhou, Dhaka, Ho Chi Minh City, or Istanbul.

 I still archive color-coded spreadsheets (yes, the same 2012 template with 17 metric columns) and a calculator that compares custom electronics packaging boxes to the cheapest option in one click—kinda proof that the math still thrills me—and those ROI numbers keep me awake for the right reasons.